 Send an email suggesting a solution to a problem you know they have.

 These 4-6 emails can welcome new subscribers and transform them into well-informed future customers.
 Don’t just send them to a newsletter.
 Set expectations, establish the value, showcase the benefits, provide social proof, and incentivize their customer journey.
 Welcome email series set the expectations for your new subscriber.

-It’ll present your product or service while engaging them.
-Tell your One Reader thank you and the type of content they’ll get.
+It’ll present your product while engaging them.
+Tell your one reader thank you and the type of content they’ll get.
 Let them know how often they’ll receive emails and reaffirm the value in their inbox daily, weekly, or monthly.

 Your welcome series can sweeten the offer with free shipping if the purchase is made within 30 days.

 Here’s a breakdown of Medterra’s first email in their sequence:

 MedTerra’s welcome email provides an offer right away.